Avenatti, lawyer known as Trump foe, indicted for financial crimes

 The indictment came about three weeks after Avenatti, who gained national fame for representing adult film star Stormy Daniels in her litigation against Trump, was arrested in New York on two separate criminal complaints filed by federal prosecutors in New York and California.

-“I intend to fully fight all charges and plead NOT GUILTY,” Avenatti wrote on Twitter on Thursday.
-“I look forward to the entire truth being known as opposed to a one-sided version meant to sideline me.”
+Avenatti, 48, has said he planned to fight all the charges and plead not guilty.

+“I look forward to the entire truth being known as opposed to a one-sided version meant to sideline me,” Avenatti, who is free on a $300,000 bond, wrote on Twitter on Thursday before his indictment was announced.

+Prosecutors in the office of the U.S. Attorney for California’s Central District have charged Avenatti with 10 counts of wire fraud, accusing him of misusing more than $12 million he received on behalf of clients following settlements and other negotiations.

+“Money generated from one set of crimes was used to further other crimes, typically in the form of payments designed to string along victims so as to prevent Mr. Avenatti’s financial house of cards from collapsing,” Nicola Hanna, the U.S. attorney for California’s Central District, said at a news conference in Los Angeles on Thursday.

+One of the clients included a man who won a $4 million settlement in 2015 from Los Angeles County after he became paraplegic in an unspecified incident, prosecutors said.
+Avenatti concealed the settlement from the client, instead giving the man periodic advances of $1,900 and paying the rent in his assisted living facility, the indictment said.

+The indictment also accuses Avenatti of various tax crimes.
+He is accused of failing to file personal tax returns since 2010, and to pay $3.2 million in payroll taxes on his coffee business, even though he withheld some portion of this money from employee paychecks.

-The Los Angeles prosecutors have accused Avenatti of misusing a client’s $1.6 million settlement to pay for his own expenses as well as those for his coffee business.
-They also say he defrauded a Mississippi bank of $4.1 million in loans by submitting false tax returns for 2011 to 2013 that inflated his income.
+The indictment also said he defrauded a Mississippi bank of $4.1 million in loans by submitting false tax returns for 2011 to 2013 that inflated his income.

+The most serious bank fraud charges carry a maximum sentence of 30 years per count, prosecutors said.
+Federal sentencing guidelines typically call for defendants to serve less than the maximum time.

-The New York prosecutors have separately accused Avenatti of trying to blackmail Nike Inc for more than $20 million.
+The New York prosecutors have separately accused Avenatti of trying to blackmail athletic wear maker Nike Inc for more than $20 million.

 They said Avenatti and a co-conspirator, who they did not name, met with Nike’s attorneys on March 19 and told them they represented a former college basketball coach with information about Nike’s involvement in a scheme to bribe high school basketball players.